Loading

 Summerhill (book)

 The seven chapters of the book cover the origins and implementation of the school, and other topics in childrearing.
 Summerhill, founded in the 1920s, is run as a children's democracy under Neill's educational philosophy of self-regulation, where kids choose whether to go to lessons and how they want to live freely without imposing on others.
 The school makes its rules at a weekly schoolwide meeting where students and teachers each have one vote alike.
-Neill discarded other pedagogies for one of the innate goodness of the child.
+Neill discarded other pedagogies for one based on the innate goodness of the child.

 Despite selling no advance copies in America, Summerhill brought Neill significant renown in the next decade, wherein he sold three million copies.
 The book was used in hundreds of college courses and translated into languages such as German.
 Reviewers noted Neill's charismatic personality, but doubted the project's general replicability elsewhere and its overstated generalizations.
 They put Neill in a lineage of experimental thought, but questioned his lasting contribution to psychology.
 The book begat an American Summerhillian following, cornered an education criticism market, and made Neill into a folk leader.